 In the event that a student is suspended, a caregiver/guardian will be notified by a school clinician or administrator and be required to pick up or arrange for immediate transportation.
-Following a suspension, the student will need to successfully participate in an in-person re-entry meeting with a caregiver/guardian on the day of their re-entrance to school.
+Following a suspension, the student and caregiver/guardian will need to successfully participate in an in-person re-entry meeting on the day of their re-entrance to school.
 A school administrator and/or clinician will facilitate the re-entry meeting.

 During the re-entry meeting, a comprehensive plan will be developed and agreed upon by the entire treatment team to include clinical processing, repair/restitution and an educational re-integration plan.
-If a school administrator or clinician deems the meeting to be unsuccessful, the meeting will be adjourned and additional attempts will be made to complete a successful re-entry.
+If a school administrator or clinician deems the meeting to be unsuccessful, the meeting will be adjourned and additional attempts will be made to complete a successful re-entry before the student is eligible to return to school.